How To Avoid Online Guard Card Training Scams

 Luckily, you don’t have to try too hard to avoid online Guard Card scams.
 You can answer most of these questions in the time it takes to click a website’s “Contact” link and add something to the shopping cart.

-Of these six questions, the first one is by far the most important.
+Of these five questions, the first one is by far the most important.
 You don’t want to waste time and money on Guard Card classes that aren’t BSIS-certified.
 But even if a facility’s courses are certified, you need to know that you’re training will go smoothly.

 If a company doesn’t make it easy for you to contact them, what kind of service can you expect after you sign up?
 If they don’t follow basic online security procedures to protect your personal information, how trustworthy can they be?
 What might that say about the quality of the security training you’ll get?

-For more information, visit Valley Guard Online.
+For more information, visit our Guard Boss Profile.